QuillPusher/QP_Drafts/garima/roofit.md

 ### How to add AD support in Roofit entities?

+Automatic Differentiation can be accomplished using Clad (a C++ plugin for Clang), that helps implement a technique called **Source Code Transformation (SCT)**.

+SCT takes the source code (that needs to be differentiated) as the input and generates an output code that represents the derivative of the input.
+This output code can be used instead of the input code for more efficient compilation.

+> [Clad](https://compiler-research.org/clad/) is a C++ plugin for clang that implements automatic differentiation of user-defined functions by employing the chain rule in forward mode, coupled with Source Code Transformation and AST constant fold.

 #### Summary of AD Support Steps

 - Locate the relevant directory